clojurebridge-berlin/study-group-curriculum/README.md

 ### How can I help?

 * Head to the [Issues](/../../issues)
-* Pick a week that no-one has assigned or commented
-* Read the description of the topic
-* Let people know you are working on the issue by commenting on it
+* Pick an issue that interests you, and let people know you are working on it.
-* Create an example quil sketch for the description
-* Think of bonus exercises to extend the sketch
+* Read the `Goal` and `Todo` section carefully.
+* Follow the steps under `Todo`.
-* Open a PR to add your sketch to this repo
+* Open a PR to add your work to this repo.